Find flaky tests #

 1. Find the suspects in the Metrics → Retest tab #

 Open /metrics, click the Retest tab.
-The chart shows the percentage of unique DUTs that needed more than one attempt to clear the same step, bucketed by period.
+The chart shows the percentage of unique UUTs that needed more than one attempt to clear the same step, bucketed by period.
 The table below shows Period / Serials / Retested / Rate / Avg retries.

 2. Pin the test that's flaking #